attainu/backend-project-Atul-kumar-AU16/README.md

 # WORKING TOGETHER

-- • ANJALI
+- • Atul Kumar
-- • ANUJ TIWARI
+- • Aditya Sharma
-- BATCH: CVRAMAN
+- BATCH: Subramanyam

+HOW TO START THE PROJECT:-

+INSTALL npm i
+run "node server.js" in terminal

 **_ THANK YOU_**